S3-working-group/s3-practical-guide/docs/all.md

 **Objective:** A (specific) result that a person or team or organization wants to achieve; an aim or a goal.

-**Open Domain:** A domain that is accounted for by a set of people who are invited to contribute when they can.
+**Open Team:** A group of people who are invited to contribute to the work and governance done in a domain when they can.

 **Operations:** Doing the work and organizing day-to-day activities within the constraints defined through governance.